jro31/jethro-codes/_articles/projects/blocks-falling.md

 Look... it doesn't call any more hooks!

-Now, if you remember, our game board has 21 rows, going from `0` to `20`. `squaresRef.current[20]` is the bottom row of our game board, so when we run `Object.keys(squaresRef.current[20])` it simply returns all the columns in the bottom row.
+Remember that our game board has 21 rows, going from `0` to `20`. `squaresRef.current[20]` is the bottom row of our game board, so when we run `Object.keys(squaresRef.current[20])` it simply returns all the columns in the bottom row.

 Just like with the top row, unless something changes in the future, this will always be `['1', '2', '3', '4', '5', '6', '7', '8', '9', '10']`.

-So we map over this array, getting the `status` of each of the squares on the bottom row of our game board and storing it in an array, as we did earlier for the top row:
+So we map over this array, getting the `status` of each of the squares on the bottom row of our game board and storing them in an array, as we did earlier for the top row:

 <!-- prettier-ignore -->
 ```js